-Bachelor of Science in Criminal Justice (Traditional/Main Campus Program)
+Bachelor of Science in Criminal Justice

 The Bachelor of Science degree in Criminal Justice provides a broad background in studies related to law enforcement and criminal justice systems and practices.
-Students majoring in Criminal Justice must complete forty-two (42) semester hours in the Criminal Justice core and eighteen (18) semester hours in either the Generalist concentration or the Investigative Forensics concentration.
+Students majoring in Criminal Justice must complete thirty-three (33) semester hours in the Criminal Justice core and twenty-one (21) semester hours in either the the Investigative Forensics concentration or Law Enforcement Concentration.
 Students must also complete foundational core requirements and take elective courses to reach the program minimum requirement of 120 hours.